automl/amltk/docs/index.md

     See the navigation links in the header or side-bars.
 Click the :octicons-three-bars-16: button (top left) on mobile.

-Check out the bottom of this page for a [quick start](#quick-start), or check out more [detailed examples](./examples).
-For a more thorough understanding of all that AutoML-Toolkit has to offer, check out our [guides](./guides).
+Check out the bottom of this page for a [quick start](#quick-start), or for a more thorough understanding of all that AutoML-Toolkit has to offer, check out our [guides](./guides).

+You can also check out [examples](./examples) for copy-pastable snippets to start from.

 ## What is AutoML-Toolkit?